MERS-related coronavirus: Early cases and spillover event

-The first confirmed case was reported in Jeddah, Saudi Arabia in April 2012.
+The first confirmed case was reported in Jeddah, Saudi Arabia in June 2012.
 Egyptian virologist Ali Mohamed Zaki isolated and identified a previously unknown coronavirus from the man's lungs.
 Zaki then posted his findings on 24 September 2012 on ProMED-mail.
-The isolated cells showed cytopathic effects (CPE), in the form of rounding and syncytia formation.
+Cells inoculated with the isolated virus showed cytopathic effects (CPE), in the form of rounding and syncytia formation.

 A second case was found in September 2012, when a 49-year-old man living in Qatar presented with similar flu symptoms.
 A sequence of the virus was nearly identical to that of the first case.

 Among animal reservoirs, CoV has a large genetic diversity yet the samples from patients suggested a similar genome, and therefore common source, though the data were limited.
 It was determined through molecular clock analysis that viruses from the EMC/2012 and England/Qatar/2012 date to early 2011, suggesting that these cases were descended from a single zoonotic event.
 It appeared the MERS-CoV had been circulating in the human population for more than a year without detection, and suggested independent transmission from an unknown source.